Vector partition functions and Kronecker coefficients: Abstract

 \section{Abstract}

 The Kronecker coefficients are the structure constants for the restriction of irreducible representations of the general linear group $GL(n m)$ into irreducibles for the subgroup $GL(n)\times GL(m)$.
-In this work we study the piecewise quasipolynomial nature of the Kronecker function using tools from polyhedral geometry.
-By bounding the lengths of the partitions, we write the Kronecker function in terms of coefficients of vector partition functions.
-We illustrate the power of this approach in the first nontrivial case: we give exact formulas and an upper bound for the Kronecker coefficients, and derive other properties.
-An additional advantage of this approach is that asymptotic estimates for dilations are computable using techniques of analytic combinatorics in several variables.
-We also show how our approach can be applied to other families of structure constants.\\ {\bf Keywords:} Kronecker products, rational functions, vector partition functions, analytic combinatorics in several variables \\ {\bf 2010 Subject classification:} 05E10, 05E05, 17B10, 52B20
+In this work we study the quasipolynomial nature of the Kronecker function using elementary tools from polyhedral geometry.
+We write the Kronecker function in terms of coefficients of a vector partition function.
+This allows us to define a new family of coefficients, the atomic Kronecker coefficients.
+Our derivation is explicit and self-contained, and gives a new exact formula and an upper bound for the Kronecker coefficients in the first nontrivial case. \\ {\bf Keywords:} Kronecker products, rational polytopes, vector partition functions {\bf 2010 Subject classification:} 05E10, 05E05, 17B10